 A Quilt is defined as having three distinct layers—a top, middle and backing.
 Quilting stitches must penetrate all three layers and be visible on the back.
 Quilt edge must be finished with some sort of binding or facing.

-This year there are two distinct levels for the adult portion of the competition:
+This year there are four classes for the adult portion of the competition:

 Please select the best category for your quilt entry.
 You must select a single category for each quilt you enter.
 Each person is only allowed to enter one quilt in each category.
 Therefore, if you are entering two quilts, they must be in two different categories.
 Entrants are responsible for choosing the best category, however, the Utah Quilt Guild (UQG) Quilt Show committee and judges reserve the right to change the category of the quilt if deemed necessary for any reason.
-The UQG show committee reserved the right to eliminate any category if the number of entrants in the category is less than 5.
+The UQG show committee reserves the right to eliminate any category if the number of entrants in the category is less than 5.
+Quilts submitted into an eliminated category will be moved to a different category.

 Entry Category Definitions: